anastamerr/TerraMedica/README.md

 ## 🚀 Motivation

-Welcome to Tripify! 🌍✨
+Welcome to TerraMedica! 🌍✨
 Planning trips can often be a daunting task, with numerous details to manage and choices to make.
-We created Tripify to simplify and streamline this process for travelers.
+We created TerraMedica to simplify and streamline this process for travelers.
 Our goal is to provide users with a one-stop platform to plan, book, and manage their travel itineraries effortlessly.

-Whether you're a seasoned traveler looking for curated experiences or a first-timer seeking guidance, Tripify empowers you with tools and insights to make your journey memorable.
+Whether you're a seasoned traveler looking for curated experiences or a first-timer seeking guidance, TerraMedica empowers you with tools and insights to make your journey memorable.

-The motivation behind Tripify stems from a shared passion for travel and a desire to eliminate the frustration often associated with planning trips.
+The motivation behind TerraMedica stems from a shared passion for travel and a desire to eliminate the frustration often associated with planning trips.
 By integrating advanced features, automation, and user-friendly design, we aim to inspire people to explore the world with confidence and ease.

 ## 👀 Quick Look